EngineerSmith/AppleCake/README.md

 	lg.pop()
 	_profileDraw.args = lg.getStats() -- Set args that we can view later in the viewer _profileDraw:stop()
 end

+function love.keypressed(key)
+	appleCake.mark("Key Pressed", {key=key}) -- Adds a mark everytime a key is pressed, with the key as an argument end
 ```
 ## Viewing AppleCake